Create a site

-Review this article before you create the Site, so you’ll know what to expect.
+Review this article before you create the site, so you know what to expect.

 Step 2.
 Site type and name